coffee-cup/ul/README.md

 The latest provided tests are in `accept/provided` for all `*_valid.ul` files and `reject/provided` for all `*_invalid.ul` files.

+`.ul` files in the `tests/output` directory have a corresponding `.txt` file.
+When the tests are run, the IR is sent through `./codegen` and `jasmin`.
+The output of the Java `.class` file is compared to the `.txt` file.
+If they are different then an error is thrown.
+These tests allow me to ensure the behaviour of the programs the compiler generates is expected.

 ## Differences From Default Spec

 My compiler has a few changes from the default specification.
 These are